alessio94/easyjet-leptons-met/bbttAnalysis/README.md

   - `HHbbttSelectorAlg`: Find if the event pass the baseline bbtt selection;
   - `MMCDecoratorAlg`: Compute the tau tau MMC mass;
   - `MMCSelectorAlg`: Filter events based on MMC;
-  - `BaselineVarsbbttAlg`: Compute the baseline variables for the analysis.
+  - `BaselineVarsbbttAlg`: Compute the baseline variables for the analysis;
+  - `AntiTauDecoratorAlg`: Get Anti-tau and do its trigger matching;
+  - `TriggerDecoratorAlg`: Get trigger matching information;
+  - `TriggerSFAlg`: Get trigger SFs;
+  - `TriggerUtils`: Define trigger pass.

 # How to Run